shemani2/credit-risk-classification/report-template.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.

 In conclusion, the logistic regression model is recommended to predict credit worthiness and as a machine learning model demonstrates analysis of a subject really well.
 There is an overall 99% accuracy demonstrated which shows the reliability of the model.

+* This assignment was completed with review of module content and Google search engine.